camunda/camunda-docs-static/get-started/content/bpmn20/model.md

 When editing Labels, you can add line breaks by hitting `Shift + Enter`.
 {{< /note >}}

 Click on the start event.
-From its context menu, select the activity shape (oval) and drag it to a good position.
+From its context menu, select the activity shape (rectangle) and drag it to a good position.
 Name it *Approve Loan*.
-Change the activity's type to *User Task* by clicking on it and using the wrench button.
+Change the activity type to *User Task* by clicking on it and using the wrench button.

 {{< img src="../img/modeler-step2.png" >}}